 Today, ACEN has over 3.3 GW of capacity in operations and under commissioning, and about 1.5 GW of capacity under construction.
-We expect to continue our rapid expansion through 2024 as we work towards our aspiration to reach 20 GW of renewables capacity by 2030.
+We expect to continue our rapid expansion through 2024 as we work towards our aspiration.

+through 2024 as we work towards our aspiration to reach 20 GW of renewables capacity by 2030.

-To support the strong growth trajectory, the company successfully raised ₱25 billion of perpetual preferred shares in 2023.
+To support the strong growth trajectory, the company successfully raised P25 billion ofperpetual preferred shares in 2023.
 This included a fixed for life coupon with no step up, the first of its kind in the country.
 This additional equity further strengthens our balance sheet and allows us to leverage the growth momentum.

 Meanwhile, ACEN continues to play a leading role in the energy transition in the region.
 In addition to scaling up renewables, the company is also pioneering efforts in early coal retirement.
 Attributable renewables output

-4,500 GWh () 32%
+4,500 GWh 132%